yonatankarp/yonatankarp.com/ckx66tytv0eqnoes1h6uvf34v.md

 ### Step 2 — Clone the Project Starter from GitHub

-To save you time setting up the project, I've created a starter version on GitHub that contains all the necessary setup.
+To save you time setting up the project, I've created a starter version on GitHub that contains all the necessary setups.
 You can clone it from [https://github.com/yonatankarp/twitter-bot](https://github.com/yonatankarp/twitter-bot).
 You can use IntelliJ Community Edition or other tools like Visual Studio Code.

 ### Step 3 — Prepare Tweets and Configure Twitter4J